rust-lang/book/src/ch04-01-what-is-ownership.md

 (GC)*, the GC keeps track of and cleans up memory that isn’t being used anymore, and we don’t need to think about it.
-In most languages without a GC, it’s our responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
+In most languages without a GC, it’s our responsibility to identify when memory is no longer being used and call code to explicitly free it, just as we did to request it.
 Doing this correctly has historically been a difficult programming problem.
 If we forget, we’ll waste memory.
 If we do it too early, we’ll have an invalid variable.
 If we do it twice, that’s a bug too.
 We need to pair exactly one `allocate` with